Titilayo Adedokun

-Titilayo Rachel Adedokun (born 1973) is an American singer (soprano) and beauty queen.
+Titilayo Rachel Adedokun (born 1973) is an American singer and beauty pageant titleholder.
 She sang in numerous opera roles worldwide and has also recorded and collaborated in several jazz albums.

 Early life and education

-Adedokun was born in Nashville, Tennessee, to Nigerian immigrants.
+Adedokun was born in Nashville, Tennessee, to Nigerian parents.
 Her father was a pastor with a doctorate in theology, so she grew up from childhood with church music.
 She is a graduate of the Cincinnati Conservatory of Music, where she studied singing.
 She also earned a Bachelor of Arts in English from Judson College in Marion, Alabama.
 After winning the 1996/97 Rotary International Ambassadorial Scholarship to Milan, Italy, she lived for five years there and studied classical singing with Vincenzo Manno and Renata Scotto.
 She also worked with the jazz pianist and composer Giorgio Gaslini.

 Pageantry

 When Adedokun was at the Judson College in Marion, Alabama, a teacher persuaded her to take part in a beauty contest.
 At the first competition in Marion, she was far behind.
 Adedokun took this decision "very racist" and proceeded to compete at the Miss Alabama pageant, where she emerged fifth position in the 1990 finalists.
-Then she participated in another beauty contest in 1993 where she was crowned Miss Ohio, and later became second runner-up in the Miss America pageant in 1994.
+She then participated in another beauty contest in 1993 where she was crowned Miss Ohio, and later became second runner-up in the Miss America pageant in 1994.
 Adedokun used her prize winnings to finance her vocal training in Italy.